 Formal graduation ceremonies are held each term.
 Students who have completed their course-work in the prior semesters will participate in this graduation ceremony.
 Students must have completed all required subjects and maintain at least a 2.0 GPA.
-Students in associate degree programs must have passed the THEA test and/or have been exempt from taking the test.
+Students in associate degree programs must be TSI met and/or have been exempt from taking the test.
 Some programs have additional requirements which must be met.
 Check with your program chairperson.
-Caps, gowns, and graduation merchandise must be purchased from www.college.jostens.com or call 1-800-854-7464.
+Caps, gowns, and graduation merchandise must be purchased from www.jostens.com or call 1-800-854-7464.
 Notices about activities will be sent to each graduating student.